 These turkey wraps are stuffed with delicious turkey, carrots, cream cheese, lettuce, and cheese.
-They are a power snack to keep you going, or an easy lunch or dinner.
+It’s an easy wrap recipe your family is sure to enjoy.
+They are a power snack to keep you going or an easy, quick lunch or light dinner.

-The wrap can be rolled so when you cut it there is a spiral, or you can simply roll it and let the filling be the star.
+The delicious wrap can be rolled so when you cut it, there is a spiral, or you can simply roll it and let the filling be the star.
+The best part?
 There’s no right or wrong way to roll a wrap.

-If you’re a baseball fan, you may find it of interest that Bobby Valentine, of New York Mets and Los Angeles Dodgers fame, is often credited as the inventor of the wrap.
-The story goes that back in 1980 while making himself a club sandwich at Bobby Valentine’s Sports Gallery Cafe, his Stamford restaurant, the toaster broke.
+If you’re a baseball fan, you may find it interesting that Bobby Valentine, of New York Mets and Los Angeles Dodgers fame, is often credited as the inventor of the wrap.
+The story goes that back in 1980, while making himself a club sandwich at Bobby Valentine’s Sports Gallery Cafe, his Stamford restaurant, the toaster broke.

 Valentine has been quoted when asked about inventing the wrap:

 “Well, that’s legend and folklore, but until somebody disputes me or comes up with a better story, I’ll say I invented the wrap.”

 However, it is the San Francisco-based chain World Wrapps, which opened its first location in February 1995, credited with popularizing the wrap nationwide.

 Total Time: 10-minutes

 4 (10″) whole wheat tortillas or flour tortillas

 1/2 cup softened cream cheese with chives